iterative/mlem.ai/content/docs/api-reference/pack.md

 ## Description

 This API is the underlying mechanism for the
-[mlem pack](/doc/command-reference/pack) command and allows us to programtically create ship-able assets from MlemModels such as pip-ready packages, docker images, etc.
+[mlem pack](/doc/command-reference/pack) command and allows us to programmatically create ship-able assets from MlemModels such as pip-ready packages, docker images, etc.

 ## Parameters